NOAA-Omics/noaa-omics-dmg/docs/metadata-guidelines.md

 For an 'omics study, metadata exist at multiple stages along the path from samples to analysis.
 For example, contextual information about when and where the sample was collected could include descriptors like date, time, and geospatial coordinates.
 Processing the sample in the lab for analysis requires different protocols and instrumentation.
 Once these data become electronic and are analyzed, the results should be accompanied by the versioned software used.

 Metadata can also refer to information about the study itself and where the data can be found (both online and offline) in order for potential users to discover, access, evaluate, and use the data.
-Metadata of this type is required by the [NOAA Data Documentation Procedural Directive](https://nosc.noaa.gov/EDMC/PD.DD.php) and should be hosted by NCEI.
+Metadata of this type is required by the [NOAA Data Management Handbook](https://sites.google.com/noaa.gov/noaa-data/handbook) and should be hosted by NCEI.

 ## Categories of metadata